mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 - **speaking without cruelty** you don't use words to injure, insult, or hurt.
 - **speaking without embellishment** do not exaggerate. exaggeration exists to fulfill an agenda.

 Our own suffering can build inside of us.
-Suffering can manifest in blocks.
-These blocks are areas of our conscious that can release their negativity at any time first through speech or sometimes actions.
+It can manifest in blocks – repressed areas of our conscious that can release their negativity (sometimes very suddenly and quickly) through speech or sometimes actions.
+It can harm the people around us, those

 ### Chapter 13: Right Action